-where Jintra are the exchange constants describing intra-ring magnetic interactions, Jinter are the ones describing the interaction between two spins belonging to different rings, si is the spin of the i-th metal ion which can belong to purple (p) or green (g) derivatives, and n is the number of magnetic ions in each ring.
 The problem can be further simplified, considering that intra-ring interactions are one order of magnitude larger than inter-ring ones [7, 8, 9, 10, 11], which implies that excited states probed in low-temperature experiments are associated to variations of the total spin of the dimer, keeping frozen the molecular spins in each ring.
-If we consider BS states where the antiferromagnetic intra-ring coupling is maintained, total energies of the BS states could be rewritten as
+If we consider BS states where the antiferromagnetic intra-ring coupling is maintained, total energies of the BS states could be rewritten as (THE FOLLOWING EQUATION MUST BE REWRITTEN WITH THE SAME METHOD AS PREVIOUSLY, BUT I DO NOT KNOW HOW TO DO IT)

 where Eintra is a constant energy term, Js are inter-ring exchange parameters, and the various sz are the spin moments of the three frontier ions (see Figure 1).
-According to Equation 2, if we retain the antiferromagnetic coupling between the spins in each of the ring, and flip coherently all the spins in one of the ring, we could obtain the total energies of only two BS states, characterized by having the total spins of the two rings coupled either ferro- (FM) or antiferromagnetic (AFM) to each other.
+According to eq.3, if we retain the antiferromagnetic coupling between the spins in each of the ring, and flip coherently all the spins in one of the ring, we could obtain the total energies of only two BS states, characterized by having the total spins of the two rings coupled either ferro- (FM) or antiferromagnetic (AFM) to each other.

 Contrary to the purple-purple dimer case [5], we have here two unknown inter-ring exchange constants, JNi(p)−Ni(g) and JNi(p)−Cr(g), thus we have more variables than equations.
 To overcome this problem, we make the assumption that the two microscopic interactions Ni(p)−Ni(g) and Ni(p)−Cr(g) could be considered, in first approximation, independent from each other, i. e. if the Ni(g) is substituted with a different divalent ion, the interaction between Ni(p) and Cr(g) remains unaltered.
 Substituting the Ni on the green ring with a Zn (s = 0) non magnetic ion, we can thus turn off one of the interaction channel, and obtain the Ni(p)−Cr(g) exchange constant.
-Once JNi(p)−Cr(g) is known, obtained from the FM and AFM BS states of complex 9, we could determine the JNi(p)−Ni(g) exchange coupling, from the FM and AFM BS states of complex 7.
-The total energy differences between AFM and FM states of the complex 9 and 7 are respectively −2.1 and −3.1 K, showing that in both cases low spin states are energetically favored with respect to the high spin ones.
+Once JNi(p)−Cr(g) is calculated, we determine the JNi(p)−Ni(g) exchange coupling, from the FM and AFM BS states of complex 7.
+The total energy differences between AFM and FM states are respectively −2.1 and −3.1 K, showing that low spin states are energetically favored with respect to the high spin ones.
 This is in agreement with the experimental finding that in complex 7 the magnetic ground state is a singlet.
 The inter-ring exchange parameters found are JNi(p)−Cr(g) = −0.7 K and JNi(p)−Ni(g) = 0.6 K. Interestingly, they are not always antiferromagnetic (J > 0) as it happens in the purple-purple dimers [5] but they can be ferromagnetic as well.